AbhishekV9/contact_list/README.md

 ﻿# contact_list

  ### Description: ######
-Built a web application which provides users the functionality to add, delete contacts and maintain permanent contact lists.
+A web application which provides users the functionality to add, delete contacts and maintain permanent contact lists.

 ### Screenshot: ######